 They both ship in plastic-free, recyclable paper and cardboard packaging.

 Cleancult ships liquid refills (AKA, they ship water, instead of concentrated tablets like Blueland.
-It does seem like a waste to ship all that extra water weight, when given an alternative.)
+It does seem like a waste to ship all that extra water weight.)
 And the Cleancult refills come in milk cartons, which contain a bit of plastic and aren’t recyclable everywhere – but they do offer a free, mail-in recycling program for all of their packaging.

 Cleancult’s dishwasher tabs are wrapped in PVA (which I’ve learned a lot about writing this article).
 Blueland’s tabs have no PVA.